Khatron Ke Khiladi 8 First Elimination: Is Shiny Doshi Out Of The Show?

 Monica & Shantanu

-Monica shared a video in which she and Shantanu were seen shaking legs.
+Monica shared a video in which she and Shantanu were seen shaking a leg.
 She wrote, "#HomieStatus with @shantanu.maheshwari 😍 I need a little work but not bad for a beginner!"

 Nia, Monica & Shantanu